rails/rails/guides/source/active_record_migrations.md

 This sets `:name` field on products to a `NOT NULL` column and the default value of the `:approved` field from true to false.
-Both of these changes will only be applied to future transactions, any existing records do not apply.
+Both of these changes will only be applied to future records, any existing records do not change.

 When setting the null constraint to true, this means that column will accept a null value, otherwise the `NOT NULL` constraint is applied and a value must be